gholdman1/graphenemodeling/doc/source/index.rst

 GrapheneModeling
 ================

-The singular goal of `graphenemodeling` is to compile the most important literature on graphene into one Python package.
+A large amount of literature has been written on graphene.
+The singular goal of GrapheneModeling is to compile the most important literature as executable code into one Python package for the use of the community.

 .. toctree::
    :maxdepth: 2